Swollen Tongue: A Painful and Possibly Dangerous Health Problem

-A swollen tongue can be a symptom of disorders such as hypothyroidism and pituitary gland problems.
-Hypothyroidism is a disorder in which the thyroid gland in the neck doesn't produce enough thyroid hormones.
+A swollen tongue may be a symptom of disorders such as hypothyroidism and pituitary gland problems.
+Hypothyroidism is a disorder in which the thyroid gland in the neck doesn't produce enough hormones.
 The most common cause of hypothyroidism in the United States is Hashimoto's disease, which is also known as Hashimoto's thyroiditis.
 The disorder is an autoimmune condition.
 The patient's immune system attacks the thyroid gland (or the thyroid).
 The cause of this attack is unknown.
 Other causes of hypothyroidism exist besides Hashimoto's disease.

 One of the functions of the pituitary gland is to control the thyroid, so problems with this gland can also cause a swollen tongue.
 The pituitary gland is located at the base of the brain.
 It releases hormones that travel to other parts of the body—including the thyroid—and stimulates their activity.